2023 Annual Report

 OPERATIONS

-Despite of these volatile times, the bank took bold steps in building short- term resilience by optimizing its Balance Sheets which resulted in 3% increase in Total Equity.
+Despite of the unstable market behavior, the bank took critical decisions in establishing short- term resilience by optimizing its Balance Sheets which resulted in 3% increase in Total Equity.
 This drive inspired the bank further in establishing exceptional risk management strategies and infrastructures to transition to a more future- proof business model.

 The Bank shall continue to prioritize the underserved market of the country’s financial system as we advocate for financial inclusion and empowerment of the economically challenged group of small entrepreneurs.